ExternalDNS consulting and hands-on support

 • Tuned reliability by adjusting reconciliation intervals, controlling sync scope, and validating behavior during node drains, ingress controller restarts, and Kubernetes upgrades.

-• Ran operational enablement with on-call runbooks and troubleshooting guides, covering common failure modes like permission drift, stale TXT ownership, and conflicting records across environments.
+• Ran operational enablement with on-call runbooks and troubleshooting guides covering common failure modes like permission drift, stale TXT ownership, and conflicting records across environments.

-This delivery work helped us accumulate significant knowledge across multiple ExternalDNS use-cases, from straightforward cluster setups to governed multi-environment platforms, enabling us to deliver high-quality ExternalDNS implementations that remain stable as your infrastructure and workloads change.
+This delivery work helped us accumulate significant knowledge across multiple ExternalDNS use-cases, from straightforward cluster setups to governed multi-environment platforms, enabling us to deliver high-quality ExternalDNS implementations that remain stable as your infrastructure and workloads evolve.

 04